elba7r/system-v9/erpnext/docs/user/manual/en/stock/sales-return.md

 be returned by the customer on quality issues, non-delivery on agreed date, or any other reason.

-In ERPNext, you can create a Sales Return by simply making a Delivery Note / Sales Invoice with negative quantity.
+In Revalue ERP, you can create a Sales Return by simply making a Delivery Note / Sales Invoice with negative quantity.

 First open the original Delivery Note / Sales Invoice, against which customer returned the items.